pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 },
 ```

-The next thing I would like to set up is the `term` suggester so if the user had
-misspelled a given keyword, ES would propose recommendation for improving the
+The next thing I’d like to set up is the `term` suggester, so if the user misspelled a given keyword, ES would propose recommendation for improving the
 search term.

 ```ruby